diamante-io/Diamante-Net-Core/INSTALL-Windows.md

 Then, you can simply follow the [Linux instructions](./README.md)

-Note that you can (and should) install the Windows version of postgres even when running DiamNet-core from within WSL.
+Note that you can (and should) install the Windows version of postgres even when running diamnet-core from within WSL.

 # Basic Installation

-- `git clone PATH_TO_DiamNet_CORE`
+- `git clone PATH_TO_DIAMNET_CORE`
 - `git submodule init`
 - `git submodule update`
-- Open the solution `Builds\VisualStudio\DiamNet-core.sln`
+- Open the solution `Builds\VisualStudio\diamnet-core.sln`
 - Pick the target architecture and flavor (e.g. x64, Release)
 - Hit "Build Solution (F7)"